 3. Use of File Transfer Protocol (FTP) Method

-This method is referred to as WordPress manually Installation.
-This method may not be user-friendly for most people, but there are some very few cases when it is just the only option you have.
+This method is referred to as WordPress manual Installation.
+This method may not be user-friendly for most people, but there are very few cases when it is just the only option you have.

-Sometimes host provider may have a kind of restrictions that may prevent you from installing plugins, or the plugin size is too large based on your server configuration.
+Sometimes host providers may have a kind of restrictions that may prevent you from installing plugins, or the plugin size is too large based on your server configuration.